TritonDataCenter/rfd/rfd/0086/multiprocess.md

 - [Allow multiple health checks per service](https://github.com/joyent/containerpilot/issues/245)

-#### "No advertise"
+#### Non-advertising services

-Some applications are intended only for internal consumption by other applications in the container not should not be advertised to the discovery layer (ex.
+Some applications are intended only for internal consumption by other applications in the container and not should not be advertised to the discovery backend (ex.
 Consul agent).
-These applications can mark themselves as "no advertise."
-ContainerPilot will track the state of non-advertising applications but not register them with service discovery, so it can fire `onChange` handlers for other services that depend on it.
+These applications can mark themselves as "non-advertising" simply by not providing a `port` configuration.
+ContainerPilot will track the state of non-advertising applications but not register them with service discovery, so it can fire `watch` handlers for other services that depend on it.
 In the example above, the Consul Agent will not be advertised but Nginx can still have it marked as a dependency.

 _Related GitHub issues:_
 - [Coprocess hooks](https://github.com/joyent/containerpilot/issues/175)